longlines-novel/longlines-novel.github.io/_tabs/media.md

 ## Media / Press Photos

 The following photos are available in high resolutions for media usage.
-All photos by _David Ruffles_ with thanks.
+All photos by David Ruffles with many thanks.

 ### Portrait Imagery